 Another skill to teach kids is how to read social situations.
-So if there’s a group of kids that doesn’t like your child or picks on him, your child needs to learn how to stay away from them.
+So if there’s a group of kids that don’t like your child or picks on him, your child needs to learn how to stay away from them.
 He needs to seek out kids who he gets along with: maybe there are some shy kids he can befriend or other kids having a hard time.
 For some children, reading social situations is more difficult than for others.
 But there are tools that can help parents work with their kids that will teach them how to read expressions and pick up on social cues.

 Related content: Why Misreading Social Cues Leads to Acting Out Behavior